OlgaBaranek/Farkle/README.md

 # FARKLE-dice-game

-// game functionality is ready / code improvements in progress //

 Farkle is a popular dice game, here designed for two players only.

 Players roll different dice combinations with six dice.
 Each player can win by scoring 10,000 or more points.